kashamcrash/TwitterHateDetection/README.md

 # Twitter Hate Detection

 ## Task in Hand
-Identify hate speech (racist or sexist tweets) in Twitter with NLTK
+Identify hate speech (racist or sexist tweets) in Twitter with NLTK.

 ### What is to be Done?
 1. Clean up tweets and build a classification model by using NLP techniques.